opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/checking_dataset_information.rst

   - the field type,
   - an example of value from this field.

-- the reuses listing and reuse submit form (see Discovering and submitting data reuses for more information)
+- the reuses listing and reuse submit form (see :doc:`Discovering and submitting data reuses <../04_getting_involved/discovering_submitting_reuses>` for more information)

 .. admonition:: Note
    :class: note